Women working on computer in kitchen

 Variable annuities, on the other hand, are tied to the market and provide an opportunity for greater returns similar to mutual funds.
 “They also introduce risk, because the market can go down,” says Truso.

-Fixed annuities vs. variable annuities
+Fixed annuity vs. variable annuity

 Fixed annuities are purely insurance contracts, while variable annuities are filed with the Securities and Exchange Commission and are considered investments.